 Richard Farrey, director at Silverstone Building Consultancy said: “As a regionally-based independent practice we are very pleased to have secured this appointment, especially as we were competing with national & international practices.

-“The scheme has been designed, tendered and a contractor appointed within a short 6-month time frame and the project is going to be completed by next June.
+“The scheme was designed, tendered and a contractor appointed within a short 6-month time frame and the project is going to be completed by June 2019.
 Due to our previous experience of developing bespoke buildings for the automotive sector we are able to provide a swift turnaround on delivering such projects.”

 Silverstone previously project managed the construction of two new bespoke manufacturing facilities totalling over £13m for car parts specialist Gestamp Automotive in Newton Aycliffe.

-Planning permission for the first phase of IAMP was granted last month by Sunderland City Council.
+Planning permission for the first phase of IAMP was granted in October 2018 by Sunderland City Council.
 IAMP ONE extends to 150 acres and will provide 1.6 million sq ft of advanced manufacturing and industrial space including the SNOP unit.
 The second phase will provide an additional 3 million sq ft.